Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Data and Code Availability

 \section{Data and Code Availability}

-\ANG and EMIT datasets as described, both for tilewise model training and scenewise evaluation, are available at \url{https://ml.jpl.nasa.gov/datasets/opsghgml/}. \GAO datasets are not available for public access due to data controls, and only evaluation results are presented as reference.
+\ANG and EMIT datasets as described are available at \url{https://doi.org/10.5281/zenodo.19011045}. \GAO datasets are not available for public access due to data controls, and only evaluation results are presented as reference.
 Dataset sampling and preprocessing code, as well as model training, inference, and evaluation code, is open source and available at \url{https://github.com/JPLMLIA/operational-ghg}.